broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-overview.md

 The GVS workflow takes in reblocked single sample GVCF files and their corresponding index files as `input_vcfs` and `input_vcf_indexes`, respectively.
 While the GVS workflow has been tested with 100,000 single sample GVCF files as input, only datasets of up to 10,000 samples are being used for beta testing.

-The [Terra GVS beta workspace](LINK) has been configured with example reblocked GVCF files that you can use to test the workflow.
+The [GVS beta workspace](LINK) has been configured with example reblocked GVCF files that you can use to test the workflow.

 #### Input descriptions